 You will complete the “Navigating Health and Safety” component of the Health, Wellness and Life Skills curriculum in your first semester.
-It is composed of three components:
+It has two components:

 An online workshop to be completed prior to arriving on campus